When and where is India Art Fair 2020?

 Where can I purchase tickets for this year’s show?

-We are offering a limited number of Thursday Preview Passes, which give you and a personal guest early & unlimited access to the fair, as well as Single and Three Day tickets.
-Take advantage of the early bird offers by booking your tickets now.
+A limited number of Thursday Preview Passes, which give you and a personal guest early & unlimited access to the fair, as well as Single and Three Day tickets, will be available for purchase from October onwards.

 Who can come to India Art Fair?

 India Art Fair is for absolutely everyone!
-Thanks to the support of Access for All, this year’s edition will be an all-inclusive event — with braille guides, tactile representations of key artworks, sign language interpreters, wheelchair services and feeding rooms for new mothers.
-In 2019, we’re also proud to present the Maitri Art Lab, a new and fully accessible workshop space for all our visitors to come and discover their inner artist!
+It will be an all-inclusive event — with braille guides, tactile representations of key artworks, sign language interpreters, wheelchair services and feeding rooms for new mothers.

 How do I get there?